-Last, CACREP is developing an accreditation management system (AMS) for use in our accreditation review processes.
-The AMS will be multi-purpose and we'll have more information about it as we near its initial release date.
-One key function of the AMS will be to provide a standard template in which programs will complete their self-study reports (SSRs).
-We will be updating this Guidance Document to integrate information about that template.
+Last, CACREP is developing and implementing on a rolling basis an accreditation management system (AMS) for use in our accreditation review processes.
+The AMS is multi-purpose.
+One key function of the AMS is to provide standard templates in which programs will complete required reports, including self-study reports (SSRs).
+See the AMS Resource Page for additional information.